Nunn–Lugar Cooperative Threat Reduction

+Cooperative Threat Reduction (CTR) is a counterproliferation program of the United States government, initially aimed at the post-Soviet states.

-As the collapse of the Soviet Union appeared imminent, the United States and their NATO allies grew concerned of the risk of nuclear weapons held in the Soviet republics falling into enemy hands.
-The Cooperative Threat Reduction (CTR) program was initiated by the Nunn–Lugar Act (really the Soviet Nuclear Threat Reduction Act of 1991), which was authored and cosponsored by Sens.
-Sam Nunn (D-GA) and Richard Lugar (R-IN).
+As the dissolution of the Soviet Union appeared imminent, the United States and their NATO allies grew concerned that Soviet weapons of mass destruction i.e. its nuclear, chemical, and biological weapons, would fall into the hands of adversarial states or terrorist groups.

+The program was initiated by the Nunn–Lugar Act (Soviet Nuclear Threat Reduction Act of 1991), which was authored and cosponsored by senators Sam Nunn (D-GA) and Richard Lugar (R-IN).
 The purpose of the CTR Program was originally "to secure and dismantle weapons of mass destruction and their associated infrastructure in former Soviet Union states."
-As the peace dividend grew old, an alternative 2009 explanation of the program was "to secure and dismantle weapons of mass destruction in states of the former Soviet Union and beyond".
+By 2009, the program's remit had expanded beyond the former Soviet Union.
 The CTR program funds have been disbursed since 1997 by the Defense Threat Reduction Agency (DTRA).

+The program facilitated, by 1996, the delivery to Russia of thousands of Soviet strategic nuclear weapons inherited by Belarus, Kazakhstan, and Ukraine, espoused in the 1992 Lisbon Protocol.
+In addition, the nuclear weapons delivery systems of those states, their intercontinental ballistic missiles, submarine-launched ballistic missiles, strategic bombers, and associated infrastructure were dismantled.
+Facilities of Russia's nuclear, biological, and chemical programs were either converted to peaceful use or given security upgrades, and 58,000 former weapons scientists were employed in peaceful work via the International Science and Technology Center.

 First 15 years

 CTR provided funding and expertise for states in the former Soviet Union (including Russia, Ukraine, Georgia, Azerbaijan, Belarus, Uzbekistan, and Kazakhstan) to decommission nuclear, biological, and chemical weapon stockpiles, as agreed by the Soviet Union under disarmament treaties such as SALT I. This funding totaled $400 million a year for a total of four years.
 This $400 million was given to CTR-related defense programs.
 The Departments of Defense (DOD), Energy (DOE), state, and commerce were subject to distribute the funding.
 After the nuclear warheads were removed from their delivery vehicles by the post-Soviet successor militaries, Nunn-Lugar assistance provided equipment and supplies to destroy the missiles on which the warheads had been mounted, as well as the silos which had contained the missiles.
 The warheads themselves were then shipped to and destroyed in Russia, with the highly enriched uranium contained within made into commercial reactor fuel, which was purchased by the United States under a separate program.
 In recent years, the CTR program has expanded its mission from securing WMDs at the root source to protecting against WMD "on the move", by enhancing land and maritime border security in the former Soviet Union.

 According to the CTR website in 2007, CTR had four key objectives: